Professor of History & Director of Research, UM Inclusive History Project

 About

 My work as a U.S. cultural and intellectual historian has ranged widely across a number of different areas: popular/mass culture; the history of the global culture industries; the interrelation of culture and capitalism; urban history; African American art, ideas, and politics; the history of visuality; and the evolution of cultural history (i.e., as a field of historical analysis).
-At present, I am finishing two large books that push well beyond the three I have previously authored and/or edited.
-The first is a colleciton of essays on the future of cultural history.
-The second, under contract with W.W.
-Norton, explores the fight for African American celebrity—roughly from Phillis Wheatley to Paul Robeson.
-This is a book about the shifting politics of race and visibility, as well as the strategic uses of black renown by a range of seminal figures (writers, actors, musicians, activists).
-Between 2017 and 2021, I had the honor of serving as the Chair of UM History and helped to lead many of our recent public engagement, career diversity, digital humanities, DEI, and hiring intiatives.
-More recently, I became the first Director of Research for the University of Michigan Inclusive History Project, a Presedential-level initiative designed to study and document a comprehensive history of the University of Michigan that is attentive to diversity, equity, and inclusion and stretches across the university’s three campuses.
+I teach courses on the history of U.S. popular & mass culture; the cultural & intellectual history of New York City; the history & politics of global celebrity; African American arts & ideas; slavery & anti-slavery; the Civil War & Reconstruction eras; and approaches to cultural history.
+At present, I am working on a number of projects that push beyond the three I have previously authored and/or edited.
+One is a collection of essays on the evolution and future directions of U.S. cultural history.
+Another explores the origins of African American celebrity in global markets over 150 years—roughly from Phillis Wheatley to Paul Robeson.
+This is a book about the shifting politics of race, mobility, and visibility, as well as the strategic uses of black renown by a range of seminal figures (writers, actors, musicians, dancers, activists).
+I am also developing a possible book and/or digital humanities project on the Fisk Jubilee Singers' first global tours (1882-1903) and their artistic and political effects.
+Between 2017 and 2021, I had the honor of serving as the Chair of UM History and helped to lead many of our recent public engagement, career diversity, digital humanities, and strategic hiring intiatives.
+In 2023, I was appointed the first Director of Research for the Inclusive History Project at the University of Michigan, a tri-campus institutional history and public engagement intiative through the UM President's Office.
+In 2025-26, I will be the Mellon Distinguished Scholar in Residence at the American Antiquarian Society.

 Field(s) of Study